richierich113/alx-system_engineering-devops/0x01-shell_permissions/README.md

 The 100-change_owner_and_group script changes the owner to vincent and the group owner to staff for all the files and directories in the working directory.
 The 101-symbolic_link_permissions script changes the owner and the group owner of _hello to vincent and staff respectively.
 The 102-if_only script changes the owner of the file hello to betty only if it is owned by the user guillaume.
+The 103-Star_Wars script will play the StarWars IV episode in the terminal.